Who we are

 There may be occasions where we need to process your information outside of the European Economic Area (EEA).
 Where this is necessary, any personal identifiable information will be limited and appropriate measures will be taken to ensure that your information remains secure.

-- Estuary will retain your personal information in accordance with our regulators requirements, guidance and best practice.
+- We will retain your personal information in accordance with our regulators requirements, guidance and best practice.
 If you would like further information on data retention please contact the Data Protection Officer, firstname.lastname@example.org

-- Estuary applies both technical and governance measures to ensure that your personal information is secure
+- We apply both technical and governance measures to ensure that your personal information is secure

 - We apply strict controls with our third party suppliers regarding confidentiality, security and retention of personal data

 - To help us ensure the confidentiality of your personal information we will ask you security questions when you contact us to confirm your identity.
 We will not discuss your personal information with anyone other than you without prior authorisation from you, unless we have a legal or regulatory requirement to do so.